zillow/redux-inputs/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { createStore, combineReducers, applyMiddleware } from 'redux';
-import { createInputsReducer, connectWithInputs } from 'redux-inputs';
+import { createInputsReducer, connectWithInputs, ReduxInputsWrapper } from 'redux-inputs';
 import { Provider } from 'react-redux';
 import thunk = from 'redux-thunk';